Constructible sheaves and functions up to infinity

 We shall not review here the history of subanalytic geometry, which takes its origin in the work of Lojasiewicz, simply mentioning the names of Gabrielov and Hironaka.
 References are made to~\cite{BM88}.

 Let $X$ be a real analytic manifold.
 Denote by $\shs_X$ the family of subanalytic subsets of $X$.
-Then $\shs_X$ is a Boolean algebra which contains the family of semi-analytic subsets (those locally defined by analytic inequalities) and is stable by taking the closure and the interior.
+Then $\shs_X$ is a Boolean algebra which contains the family of semi-analytic subsets (those locally defined by analytic inequalities) and is closed under taking the closure and the interior.
 If $f\cl X\to Y$ is subanalytic, $A\in\shs_X$, $B\in\shs_Y$, then $\opb{f}(B)\in\shs_X$ and if $f$ is proper on the closure of $A$, then $f(A)\in\shs_Y$.

 Moreover, to be subanalytic in $X$ is a local property on $X$.
 More precisely, given $X=\bigcup_{a\in A}U_a$ an open covering, a subset $Z\subset X$ is subanalytic in $X$ if and only if $Z\cap U_a$ is subanalytic in $U_a$ for all $a\in A$.